jzenn/gnn-mcm/README.md

 > physico-chemical properties in general.

-## Installation (Virtual Environment)
+## Step 1 of 4: Installation (Virtual Environment)

 We recommend using a virtual environment to avoid dealing with other packages installed in the system.
 First, clone the repository using `git clone git@github.com:jzenn/gnn-mcm.git` and navigate to the repository folder with `cd gnn-mcm`.
-You can install a virtual environment via two methods given below.
+You can install a virtual environment via either of the two methods given below.

 ### Environment: `conda` (recommended)